-UTOMATED crop monitoring and high-throughput phenotyping have become important research topics both in plant sciences and in computer science [1] [2] [3] [4].
+UTOMATED crop monitoring and high-throughput phenotyping have become important research topics both in plant sciences and in computer science [1] [2] [3] [4] [5].
 Unoccupied aerial vehicles (UAVs) and large-scale, ground-based systems are now providing high resolution alternatives to aerial and satellite image capture.
 Thus, having accurately georeferenced image mosaics with large fields of view encompassing all parts of the monitored region is important for remote sensing, automatic phenotype extraction, and crop monitoring systems.

 The fundamentals of image stitching have been well studied and documented in computer vision.
 However, there has been less effort on the challenges of image alignment and georeferencing in large scale datasets, and where minimal overlap of neighboring images makes global stitching brittle.
-Our motivating context is assessing how different water-stress treatments of 40,000 individual plants of 240 different genotypes affect measured phenotypic features.
-This requires individual plant tracking throughout an entire growing season, across different types of image data captured by different cameras and sensors including RGB, Thermal and Photosystem II (PS2) camera (a camera that measures plant tissue fluorescence at night to determine photosynthetic capabilities).
-Here, having accurately georeferenced mosaics is essential for tracking individual plants, fusing data across sensors and time, extracting phenotypic features, and inferring plant performance.
+Our motivating context is assessing how different water-stress treatments of 40,000 individual

-A. Zarei was with the Department of Computer Science, University of Arizona, Tucson, AZ, 85719 USA e-mail: ariyanzarei@email.arizona.edu
+A. Zarei was with the Department of Computer Science, University of Arizona, Tucson, AZ, 85719 USA e-mail: ariyanzarei@email.arizona.edu E. Gonzalez was with the School of Plant Science, University of Arizona, Tucson, AZ, 85719 USA e-mail: emmanuelgonzalez@email.arizona.edu